Frequently Asked Questions

 Off-campus housing options can be found on the Residence Life page.

-Each fall, there is a mandatory meeting for all students living locally which they must attend.
 It is also very important that students register their off-campus address with the Registrar's Office.
 Failing to do so can result in a "hold" being placed on their account.

 Who should I call if I cannot reach the Residence Hall Director?